What is B2B lead generation?

 ZoomInfo Intent and Guided Intent provide the signal layer that makes scoring actionable.
 Intent tracks buying behavior across the web.
 Guided Intent identifies topics historically correlated with deal success, removing guesswork from topic selection.

-Leads that don't hit SQL threshold enter nurture sequences.
+Leads that do not hit SQL threshold enter nurture sequences.
 These automated workflows deliver targeted content based on behavior and stage.
 When leads reach the qualification threshold, they route to sales with context about their journey and interests.

 Build effective nurturing with these components: